coder/coder/docs/about/architecture.md

 **Single sign-on**

-- Integrate with existing Single Sign-On (SSO) solutions used within the organization organization via the supported OAuth 2.0 or OpenID Connect standards.
+- Integrate with existing Single Sign-On (SSO) solutions used within the organization via the supported OAuth 2.0 or OpenID Connect standards.
 - Learn more about [Authentication in Coder](../admin/auth.md).

 ### Multi-region architecture